manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 </br>

 - Parses the output (Ex: Interactome.tsv) produced by 4_Interactome.py
-- Produces the input files that can be used for most of the MODULE IDENTIFICATION METHODS/CLUSTERING/COMMUNITY IDENTIFICATION
+- Produces the input files that can be used for most of the module identification/clustering methods
 - For more detailed description on the arguments and the output, please use the help option with the script: </br> `python 5_ModuleInputFile.py --help`

 </br>